Exploring Universal Intrinsic Task Subspace via Prompt Tuning: Experiment and Analysis

 \section{Experiment and Analysis}

-In this section, we first describe the experimental settings in~\cref{sec:setting}, including the tasks and corresponding datasets, evaluation metrics and training details of this paper.
+In this section, we first describe the experimental settings in~\cref{sec:setting}, including the tasks and corresponding datasets, evaluation pipeline, evaluation metrics and training details.
 Then we introduce the experimental results and analyses in~\cref{exp:main} and~\cref{exp:analysis}.
+We provide notation descriptions in \cref{sec:notation}.